A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-\begin{Proposition} If $\epsilon_{1}$ is non-negative, then solutions of \eqref{eq:new_model} are non-negative for non-negative initial conditions. \end{Proposition} \begin{proof} To proof this statement we use the results of works \cite{Bernstein1999,Haddad2005} (e.g. see Proposition 4.1 from \cite{Haddad2005}).
-First we demonstrate that the right-hand side of \eqref{eq:new_model} $\mathbf{f}(S,R_{C},R_{E},C,E)$ is essentially non-negative, i.e. $f_{i}(S,R_{C},R_{E},C,E)\geq 0$ at one of the variables equal to zero and the others in $\mathbb{\bar{R}}^{5}_{+}$.
-One can see that
+Thus, using Proposition \ref{Prop2}, it is straightforward to prove the following statement: \begin{Proposition} If $\epsilon_{1}$ is non-negative, then the solutions of the system \eqref{eqS}--\eqref{eqE} remain non-negative for all \( t \geq 0 \), provided the initial conditions are non-negative. \end{Proposition} \begin{proof} First, we demonstrate that the right-hand side of the system \eqref{eqS}--\eqref{eqE}, denoted by $\mathbf{f}(S, R_C, R_E, C, E)$, is essentially non-negative, i.e., $f_i(S, R_C, R_E, C, E) \geq 0$, when one of the variables equals zero and the others are in $\overline{\mathbb{R}}_{+}^{5}$.
+Specifically, we have:

-Therefore, if the conditions of this proposition are satisfied the right-hand side of \eqref{eq:new_model} is essentially non-negative and, hence, for any non-negative initial data solutions of \eqref{eq:new_model} are non-negative.
+Therefore, if the conditions of this proposition are satisfied, the right-hand side of \eqref{eqS}--\eqref{eqE} is essentially non-negative.
+Hence, for any non-negative initial conditions, the solutions of the system \eqref{eqS}--\eqref{eqE} remain non-negative for all \( t \geq 0 \).
 This completes the proof. \end{proof}

-Now we consider fixed points of the model \eqref{eq:new_model}.
-The following statement holds: \begin{Proposition} If $r_{1}\neq r_{2}$, then all biologically relevant isolated fixed points of \eqref{eq:new_model} are unstable. \end{Proposition} \begin{proof} Notice that any fixed point of \eqref{eq:new_model} will have zero last component, that is $E=0$.
+Now we consider equilibrium states of the model \eqref{eqS}--\eqref{eqE}.
+The following statement holds: \begin{Proposition} If $r_{1}\neq r_{2}$, then all isolated biologically relevant equilibrium states of \eqref{eqS}--\eqref{eqE} are unstable. \end{Proposition} \begin{proof} Note that any fixed point of \eqref{eqS}--\eqref{eqE} will have the last component equal to zero, i.e., $E=0$.
 If, in addition $C=0$, then there is an invariant surface $K-S-R_{C}-R_{E}=0$.
-Its stability will be considered below and here we do not consider points that belong to it.
+Its stability will be considered below, and we do not consider points that belong to it here.